 Download a flow template

-Don't want to build from scratch?
+Check out our templates, so you don't have to build from scratch!
 There are 2 ways for you to download pre-built flow templates:

 Kick-off a flow